stevehjohn/ZXE/README.md

 A ZX Spectrum emulator.
 Mostly about just seeing if I can.

+## Main TODOs

+- With some conditional opcodes (e.g. JP NZ, RET Z), more cycles are used if condition is met.
+Account for this in the timings.

 ## Features

 So far, apart from a WIP emulator, I have...